 What is traditional publishing?

-Traditional publishing is the term for the established route to publication:
+Traditional publishing is the term for the established route to publication, which typically proceeds as follows:

-- Agent submits your novel to publishing houses
+- The agent submits your novel to publishing houses.

-There are different-sized publishing houses, from the big ones (Penguin Random House, Simon and Schuster, HarperCollins, Hachette, Pan Macmillan), to independent publishers (Head of Zeus, Atlantic), as well as digital and hybrid publishers too.
+There are different-sized publishing houses, from the big ones (Penguin Random House, Simon & Schuster, HarperCollins, Hachette, and Macmillan, aka the Big Five), to independent publishers (Head of Zeus, Atlantic), as well as digital and hybrid publishers, too.

-Self-publishing is exactly what it says on the tin: when an author publishes their work independently without a traditional publishing house, and usually without a literary agent, often using self-publishing platforms.
+Self publishing is exactly what it sounds like: it’s when an author publishes their work independently, without a traditional publishing house, and usually without a literary agent, often using self-publishing platforms.

 Having experienced both, here are the pros and cons I found for each route to publication.